#CharlieGard: social media turns family tragedy into global war of words

 6 Min Read

-LONDON (Reuters) - The social media frenzy surrounding British baby Charlie Gard has turned one family's tragedy into a global debate, drawing donations and death threats, and views from the Vatican to the White House.
+LONDON - The social media frenzy surrounding British baby Charlie Gard has turned one family's tragedy into a global debate, drawing donations and death threats, and views from the Vatican to the White House.

-The hashtag #CharlieGard has been used almost half a million times on Twitter since the beginning of last month.
+The hashtag CharlieGard has been used almost half a million times on Twitter since the beginning of last month.
 Google searches for the boy's name in Britain have surpassed those for Prime Minister Theresa May and, worldwide, for the U.S. healthcare bill that has loomed large in Washington politics.

 The 11-month-old baby, who suffers from a rare genetic condition causing progressive brain damage and muscle weakness, has been the subject of a legal dispute between his parents and Great Ormond Street Hospital (GOSH) in London.